ambikagupta/3251Project2/README.md

 ## Description of Our Ideas

 In Server.java, we have a server that can handle multiple games and multiple users per game by creating a thread for each game.
-The server multithreads the game so that it can run multiple games at once with a max of three threads at a time.
+The server uses multithreading so that it can run multiple games at once with a max of three threads at a time.
 As each client connects to the server, it is asked if it would like to play with two players or as a single player.
 If the client requests a two player game, the server checks if there is another client waiting for a two player game.
 If so, it starts a multiplayer game with the two clients.
-If not, it stores the client while waiting for another client who would like to play a two player game
+If not, it stores the client while waiting for another client who would like to play a two player game.
+Once the multiplayer client has a partner or a single player arrives, the server assigns a thread to each game and calls the correct game handler.
+In the game handlers, game play and exit conditions are defined.

+In Client.java, we have the client code that handles reading input and writing output to a user and to the server.
+Once called, it asks the user for a single or multiplayer game, and communicates the answer to the server.
+It then handles game play by checking if the data coming from the server is a game packet or a message, and then follows the appropriate steps.
+It also checks if exit conditions are met to end the client gracefully.

+In Game.java, we have defined a Game object to make handling each game easier.
+It holds values for each game such as the word, incorrect guesses, word in progress, and a game over boolean.

 ## Contributors and Contributions
 **Ambika Gupta** and **Sahithi Puligundla**